Clarifai/docs/docs/portal-guide/agent-system-operators/algorithmic-predict.md

 Let's demonstrate how you can use the Regex-Based Classifier, alongside [a Prompter template](https://docs.clarifai.com/portal-guide/agent-system-operators/prompter), to efficiently classify text.

 **1**.
-Go to the workflow builder.
+Go to the workflow builder page.
 Then, search for the **prompter** template node in the left sidebar and drag and drop it onto the empty workspace.

  Use the pop-up that appears on the right sidebar to set up the template text.
 For this example, let's use this template text: